Freedom 55, 60, 65... and counting? (March 2015)

 To find out how we will match your donation to Crohn's and Colitis Canada click here.
 To donate directly to Crohn's and Colitis Canada through our CGLtax donation page, click here.

-Shhh... don't tell anyone, but we actually will send clients our price list if they request it.
+We actually send clients our price list if they request it.
 We pride ourselves on openness and transparency.
-There are no hidden surprises or administration fees here.
+In fact, if you look on our Facebook page, you'll find this year's personal tax prices.
+There are no hidden surprises here.